-Article courtesy of SW contributing writer: Daniel Braun, Certified Sommelier and Owner, of Princeville Wine Market
+Article courtesy of SW contributing writer: Daniel Braun, Certified Sommelier and Owner, of Princeville Wine Market.

 Some people think of organic wines as being of lesser quality.
 Much of this belief stems from when wines are labeled organic as a marketing ploy to sell a product that wouldn’t have much of a following without the “organic” branding.
-Because of the stigma created by these wines, most wineries producing an organic product make no mention of their farming practices on the bottle.
+Because of the stigma created by these wines, most wineries producing organic products make no mention of their farming practices on the bottle.
 Thankfully, this is changing.

 Within this article are photos of wines that I recommend and are produced by employing biodynamic practices.

 In the United States wine is not regulated in the same manner as in many other countries.
 There are many chemicals allowed in our food supply and wine is no exception.
 Many wines have chemicals added to sterilize the wines for a longer shelf life.
-I was at lunch with a prominent Napa winemaker who told me a story of another famous high end winery where workers in Hazmat suits applied a sterilizing chemical agent to the wine vats.
+I was at lunch with a prominent Napa winemaker who told me a story of another famous high-end winery where workers in Hazmat suits applied a sterilizing chemical agent to the wine vats.
 There are chemical agents for cleaning wine barrels as well.

 Most consumers don’t realize the big industry wine is today.
-The top selling national brands are being produced in huge quantities.
+The top-selling national brands are being produced in huge quantities.
 Some brands exceed a million cases a year.
 How do they make the wine taste the same from bottle to bottle?
 Concentrated grape musts are added for color and acid and tannin compounds for flavor qualities.
 Most winemakers that work for the big guys are more like chemists than artisans.

 So, if you shy away from soft drinks and sports drinks, I would add bulk wine to that list.